Parth Samthaan, Erica Fernandes, Hina Khan & Others Party Hard At Pooja Banerjee's Birthday Bash

 The Girl Gang

-Other celebrities graced Pooja's birthday bash are Karishma Tanna, Samridh Bawa, Pearl V Puri, Urvashi Dholakia, Ekta Kapoor and Uday Tikekar.
-Hina shared a picture snapped with all girls and captioned it, "Girl Gang."
+Karishma Tanna, Samridh Bawa, Pearl V Puri, Urvashi Dholakia, Ekta Kapoor and Uday Tikekar were the other celebrities who graced the bash.
+Hina shared a picture snapped with all the girls and captioned it, "Girl Gang."

 Also Read: Diwali 2019: Jennifer Winget, Hina Khan, Nia Sharma & Surbhi - Here Are The Patakas Of TV Industry